Acton Town tube station: Location

 The station is at the junction of Gunnersbury Lane (A4000) and Bollo Lane.
 To the south-west of the station is the former Acton Works, central overhaul and engineering works for the London Underground.
 It is now home to the London Transport Museum's reserve collection of rail and road vehicles (as known as London Transport Museum Depot or Museum Depot).
-The museum depot is opened to the public on a number of weekends throughout the year.
+While primarily serving as the museum's official storage facility, the depot is equipped with amenities for visitors, and is open to the public on a number of weekends throughout the year.
 To the north of the station is the District line's Ealing Common Depot.

-Frank Pick House is near the station, on Gunnersbury Lane.
-Named after Frank Pick, the London Passenger Transport Board's chief executive from 1933 to 1940, it is home to one of the engineering departments of the London Underground.
+Frank Pick House was near the station, on Gunnersbury Lane.
+Named after Frank Pick, the London Passenger Transport Board's chief executive from 1933 to 1940, it was home to one of the engineering departments of the London Underground, the building was demolished in 2026 to allow for future housing development.